Soil Management Plan & Soil Excavation Plan

 AQMD 1166 Plan

 Prior to commencing with fieldwork in most California jurisdictions, a Various Locations Rule 1166 Contaminated Soil Mitigation Plan becomes a requirement with the Air-Quality Management District (AQMD).
-And a soil excavation management plan and health and safety plan are typical components of the site-specific Rule 1166 permit.
+A soil excavation management plan and health and safety plan are typical components of the site-specific Rule 1166 permit.
 Similarly, other states across the country administer similar requirements through their respective air quality management agencies.
 In such cases, environmental consultants file a Various Locations Rule 1166 Contaminated Soil Mitigation Plan.
-And the responsible party will be responsible for signing the AQMD Plan.
+The responsible party will be responsible for signing the AQMD Plan.

 Shoring / Excavation Design, Plan & Construction